A Framework for Improving the Reliability of Black-box Variational Inference: Experiments

 \subsection{Reliability Across Applications}

-To validate the robustness and reliability of RAABBVI across a realistic use cases, we consider 18 diverse dataset/model pairs found in the \texttt{posteriordb} package\footnote{\url{https://github.com/stan-dev/posteriordb}} (see \cref{tab:posteriordb-datasets} for details).
+To validate the robustness and reliability of RABVI across realistic use cases, we consider 18 diverse dataset/model pairs found in the \texttt{posteriordb} package\footnote{\url{https://github.com/stan-dev/posteriordb}} (see \cref{tab:posteriordb-datasets} for details).
+The \texttt{posteriordb} package contains a wide range of real-world data and models and is specifically designed to provide realistic performance evaluations of approximate posterior inference algorithms.
 The accuracy was computed based on ground-truth estimates obtained using the posterior draws included in \texttt{posteriordb} package if available.
 Otherwise, we ran Stan's dynamic HMC algorithm \citep{stan20} to obtain the ground truth (4 chains for 50{,}000 iterations each).
 To stabilize the optimization, we initialize the variational parameter estimates using RMSProp for the initial learning rate only.
-A comparison across optimization methods validates our choice of avgAdam over alternatives (\cref{fig:RAABBVI-with-posteriordb}).
+A comparison across optimization methods validates our choice of avgAdam over alternatives (\cref{fig:RABVI-with-posteriordb}).

+\paragraph{Comparison to alternative optimization methods.} To evaluate RABVI's effectiveness in real-world applications, we compared it against alternative optimization methods with both fixed and adaptive learning rate schedules.
+Based on the results described in \cref{subsec:gaussian-targets}, we opt to compare to Adam using either a fixed, exponential decay, or cosine learning rate schedule since they perform best overall in the Gaussian target experiments.
+Additionally, we include FASO, which used avgAdam, as another benchmark. \Cref{fig:Accuracy-with-posteriordb-targets} shows RABVI is more consistent than all the alternative methods.
+While these methods sometimes matched RABVI's performance, RABVI's ability to identify an appropriate stopping point contributes to its overall efficiency, setting it apart from the competition.